 Aug.
 4, 1938 – The Monroe Journal reported that Dr. W.H.
 Hines, Rabies Inspector for Monroe County, was completing his schedule of dog vaccination clinics that week.
 Because of this extension of clinic time, Sat., Aug.
-6, will be the final day for vaccination at the regular charge.
-After this day, the penalty will be invoked on all dog-owners, the cost being doubled.
+6, was to be the final day for vaccination at the regular charge.
+After that day, the penalty was to be invoked on all dog-owners, the cost being doubled.

 Aug.
-4, 1938 – The Monroe Journal reported that Mr. J.B.
-Barnett, Mr. John Barnett and Miss Frances Barnett were spending that week in Washington, D.C.
+4, 1938 – The Monroe Journal reported that J.B.
+Barnett, John Barnett and Miss Frances Barnett were spending that week in Washington, D.C.

 Aug.
 4, 1940 - The Selma Army Air Base became active.
 Work on the facility began earlier that year as the U.S. military sought to train more pilots as World War II spread in Europe.
 The base's primary mission was to train pilots on single-engine aircraft.
 Actual training on the base began in the spring of 1941 using temporary runways.
 Even under these makeshift conditions, more than 50 North American-made AT-6 Texan training aircraft were operating on the field along with various other types of aircraft.
 The facility was renamed Craig Army Air Base on August 25, 1941, in honor of Selma-born Lieutenant Bruce K. Craig, who was killed in the crash of a B-24 Liberator bomber during a flight test.
 At the time of the crash, Craig was working as a civilian performing flight tests on aircraft being readied for shipment to Great Britain.
 Before his death, Craig had applied for a commission in the Army Air Corps, and this request was granted posthumously, making Craig a lieutenant.